Script kiddy strikes back

 malicious payload.
 In the rest of this post, we’ll take a closer look at the

-package (obviously) of the pp-tweaks
+.deb package (obviously) of the pp-tweaks variant.

-This file is an actual package suitable for installation using dpkg
+This file is an actual package suitable for installation using dpkg or apt.

 Its package metadata look valid and contain the following description: